Overview of the allegations:

 – No updates

-MediChain’s Team has not replied to this post yet.
+MediChain’s Team has contacted our team with futile claims but has not replied to this post yet.
 If you are acting on behalf of the issuer and wish to contact us please click here